tonyx/Sharpino/Sharpino.Sample.13/README.md

 The Reservation will contain a short-lived list of claims

-issues: claims should be forced to be short-lived anyway (no matter if operation succeeds, so a timestamp to wipe old unresolved claims will be useful)
+Tests: In a test I try to register a user 10 times in parallel with the same nickname and check that only one registration succeeds

+Todo: add a timestamp so that an old claim will be wiped (clean any old claim any time a new claim is added)